 According to the Australian Bureau of Statistics (ABS), financial and insurance services, that include Australian Depository Institutions and other financial corporations, are the largest contributor to real industry gross value add for the Australian economy.
 They contribute around 9% to real industry gross value added at basic prices as at the September quarter 2017.
 This may not be surprising as Australia’s weighting to financials on the ASX is one of largest in the developed world, with the Australian banking sector being a significant proportion of the ASX relative to Global Indices.

-As Figure 2 highlights, at the other end of the spectrum, Australia has a very small exposure to the information technology sector.
-Consequently, through the compulsory superannuation system, Australians are overweight financial services and underweight information technology.
+As Figure 2 highlights, at the other end of the spectrum, Australian investors have very small exposure to the information technology sector.
+Consequently, through the compulsory superannuation system, Australian investors are overweight financial services and underweight information technology.

 According to APRA’s 30 September 2018 quarterly performance release, the Australian Super System’s (excluding Self Managed Super Funds [SMSF]) allocation to Australian Shares and International Shares is 23% and 25%, respectively, as shown in Table 1.

-This means Australians are nearly twice the global average equity weighting to the financial services sector (driven by more than twice the weighting in Banks) while being less than one fifth of the global average weighting in relation to Information Technology.
+This means Australian investors have nearly twice the global average equity weighting to the financial services sector (driven by more than twice the weighting in Banks) while being less than one fifth of the global average weighting in relation to Information Technology.